 As part of quarantine procedures, USFWS staff will swab all large Comal Springs salamanders.
 If they are too small to be swabbed, then we will do a representative batch swab of group housed salamanders once they are large enough to be safely swabbed.
 USFWS staff will process these samples at SMARC or other facility to screen for Batrachochytrium dendrobatidis (Bd, commonly referred to as chytrid fungus) and Batrachochytrium salamandrivorans (Bsal) prior to specimen incorporation into the general refugia population.
 Staff will retain duplicate swabs in case further testing is warranted.
 Chytrid testing will occur in batches where groups of five swabs will be pooled for analysis.
 Staff will hold all salamanders in quarantine for at least 30 days and until test results have returned.
-Chytrid (Bd) fungus has caused mortalities in amphibian species; however, some species appear to have innate immunity.
 Previous tests of wild caught salamanders at SMARC (both Texas Blind and San Marcos salamanders) have regularly tested positive for Bd.
 Clinically, the salamanders appear normal and do not have any lesions or signs of disease.
 Positive testing for Bsal will be treated more cautiously as it has not yet been documented in North America.
 Staff would retain such salamanders in quarantine until further study and recommendations from FWS Fish Health.